VladimirMarkelov/clui/README.md

 ## Introduction
 The list of available controls:
+* View (Main control container - with maximize, window order and other window features)
 * Label (Horizontal and Vertical with basic color control tags)
 * Button (Simple push button control)
 * EditFiled (One line text edit control with basic clipboard control)